gilesdotcodes/CV_Stephen_Giles/README.md

 #### The Campion School and Sixth Form (September 1994 - August 2001)
 - _A-Levels: Mathematics (A), English Literature (C), Biology (C), General Studies (B)
 - _GCSEs: 1 A*, 7 As, 2 Bs

+## Work Experience
+#### Woking High School, Woking, Surrey (July 2008 - August 2014)
+#### Assistant Principal, Director of Maths and English, Head of Maths, Maths Teacher
+During my PGCE (Teacher Training) in 2007-2008, I completed a placement at Woking High School.
+During this time they offered me a full-time post as Maths Teacher starting immediately after my training had finished.
+Woking High is a mixed comprehesive for 1200 11-16 year olds.
+Upon my arrival, _just over 40% of students achieved an A*-C in their Mathematics GCSE_.

+During my first year as a qualified teacher, I was offered the role as Head of Maths.
+After one year in this role I spent two years as Director of Maths.
+I then spent the final two years as an Assistant Principal responsible for Maths and English.
+During my time at Woking High School, Mathematics GCSE results improved every year and in my final year, _81% of students achieved an A*-C in their Mathematics GCSE_.
+#####Key Responsibilities
+- Teaching Mathematics
+- Managing Teams of Staff from Departmental to Whole School level
+- Tracking and monitoring the progress of students
+- Monitoring, supporting and training Staff
+- Communication with parents
+- Organising events, residentials, councils, meetings and INSET training

+#### Venn Group, Slough, Berkshire (November 2006 - July 2007)
+#### Recruitment Consultant
+Venn Group specialise in Contract and Temporary Recruitment within the Finance Sector.
+During my time at Venn Group I was responsible for sourcing roles from clients and then finding and placing candidates in these roles and other roles within the office.

+#### Bar163 (Chertsey) and The Glasshouse (Kew) (July 2005 - November 2006)
+#### Restaurant Manager
+From the age of 18 I had always worked behind a bar and was a Duty Manager at Medicine Bar on the Royal Holloway University Campus.
+When I completed my degree I spent almost 18 months working as a Restaurant Manager.